The IBM i and PHP logos surround a laptop

 Is Db2 Still Used?

-Yes, Db2 services for PHP apps on IBM i are still used.
 Db2, or Database 2, services for PHP apps on IBM i cover many system-provided views, procedures, and functions.
 They are grouped into various categories, such as application services, performance services, plan cache services, and utility services.

 Back to top

 I had two principal goals for this discussion.
 First, to provide a useful entry level PHP project any IBM i shop can leverage and enhance, even with little or no PHP/web talent.
-Second, to illustrate the power of Db2 services via an example that can be used on a daily basis.
+Second, to illustrate the power of Db2 for IBM i via an example that can be used on a daily basis.
 To achieve these goals, I chose to follow a few simple rules as I created this Db2 PHP walkthrough.

 First, no JavaScript.
 While JavaScript can be useful, it can also get a little unruly.
 It is easy to get lost in the mire of a good JS library rather than focus on the theme of the exhibit, which is the simplicity of PHP and Db2 services.
 Instead, there is heavy focus on PHP, HTML, and CSS for some lovely formatting.